indico/indico-user-docs/docs/conferences/papers/editing.md

 #### Setting up the editing team

-The Editing module lets you set up the editing team which is similar to the reviewing teams in the Peer Reviewing module.
+The Editing module lets you set up an editing team.
+This feature is similar to the reviewing teams in the Peer Reviewing module.
 Only users added to the editing team can view the list of editables and review them.
 Unlike the Peer Reviewing module, there is no separation between reviewers and judges - editors have the role of both.